PinholeModel¶

 the intrinsic matrix has an analytic inverse which is given by

-\[\begin{split}\mathbf{K}^{-1} = \left[\begin{array}{ccc} \frac{1}{k_x} & 0 & \frac{-p_x}{k_x} \\ 0 & \frac{1}{k_y} & \frac{-p_y}{k_y} \end{array}\right]\end{split}\]- To convert from units of pixels to units of distance you would do::
+\[\begin{split}\mathbf{K}^{-1} = \left[\begin{array}{ccc} \frac{1}{k_x} & 0 & \frac{-p_x}{k_x} \\ 0 & \frac{1}{k_y} & \frac{-p_y}{k_y} \end{array}\right]\end{split}\]

->>> from giant.camera_models import PinholeModel >>> model = PinholeModel(kx=5, ky=10, px=100, py=500) >>> ((model.intrinsic_matrix_inv[:, :2]@[[1, 2, 300], [4, 5, 600]]).T + model.intrinsic_matrix_inv[:, 2]).T array([[-19.8, -19.6, 40.] [-49.6, -49.5, 10.]])
+>>> ((model.intrinsic_matrix_inv[:, :2]@[[1, 2, 300], [4, 5, 600]]).T + model.intrinsic_matrix_inv[:, 2]).T

 Note

-.
-In classes with a distortion model (like the rest of the classes in this module) however, the above code will give you distorted gnomic location, while thepixels_to_gnomic()
+For the PinholeModel, this same functionality is available from pixels_to_gnomic().
+In classes with a distortion model (like the rest of the classes in this module) however, the above code will give you distorted gnomic location, while the pixels_to_gnomic() will give you undistorted gnomic locations (true pinhole points).

-class defines the intrinsic matrix as a \(2\times 3\) matrix this isn’t a formal inverse.
+Since the PinholeModel class defines the intrinsic matrix as a \(2\times 3\) matrix this isn’t a formal inverse.
 To get the true inverse you need to append a row of [0, 0, 1] to both the intrinsic matrix and intrinsic matrix inverse.

-- property field_of_view: float¶
+property field_of_view: float

 A radial field of view of the camera specified in degrees.